VEZY/MultiScaleTreeGraph.jl/README.md

 [![ColPrac: Contributor's Guide on Collaborative Practices for Community Packages](https://img.shields.io/badge/ColPrac-Contributor's%20Guide-blueviolet)](https://github.com/SciML/ColPrac)

-The goal of MTG.jl is to read, write, analyze and plot MTG (Multi-scale Tree Graph) files.
-These files describe the plant topology (i.e. structure) along with some attributes for each node (e.g. geometry, colors, state...).
+The goal of MTG.jl is to read, write, analyse and plot MTG (Multi-scale Tree Graph) files.
+These files describe the plant topology (*i.e.* structure) along with some attributes for each node (*e.g.* geometry, colors, state...).

 > The package is under intensive development and is in a very early version.
 The functions may heavily change from one version to another until a more stable version is released.